jcmgray/autoray/README.md

 ``autoray`` works using essentially a single dispatch mechanism on the first  argument for ``do``, or the ``like`` keyword argument if specified, fetching functions from the whichever module defined that supplied array.
 Additionally, it caches a few custom translations and lookups so as to handle libraries like ``tensorflow`` that don't exactly replicate the ``numpy`` api (for example ``sum`` gets translated to ``tensorflow.reduce_sum``).
 Due to the caching, each ``do`` call only adds 1 or 2 dict look-ups as overhead - much less than using ``functools.singledispatch`` for example.

-Essentially you call your numpy-style array functions in one of three ways:
+Essentially you call your numpy-style array functions in one of four ways:

-**Automatic backend:**
+***1. Automatic backend:***

 ```python
 do('sqrt', x)